1819 Singapore Treaty: Debate

 In Singapore, there have been debates and different opinions about 6 February 1819 and its meaning and whether it should be celebrated or commemorated at all.

-For some, the historical event represents the start of colonisation, and therefore, unethical and repressive.
-Commemoration amounts to glorification of oppression.
+For some, the historical event represents the start of colonisation, and therefore, unethical and repressive and any commemoration of it amounts to glorification of oppression.

-Others have more positive views about the colonial rule.
-They think the British laid the good foundations for Singapore’s future development, such as making it as a free port and providing Singapore with good education and legal systems.
+Others have more positive views about the colonial rule with the positive outcome in various areas, such as the development of Singapore's economy by converting it as a free port leading to increased trade in the early years and providing good education and legal systems.